 - Be a citizen or permanent legal resident of the United States;

-- Be able to read and write English; and
+- be able to read and write English.

 If you meet the qualifications to become a Montana Notary Public, you may apply for a four-year notary public commission by following the steps below.
 It is not possible to obtain a notary commission in just a few days, so please plan accordingly.
 The application fee for becoming a notary public is $25, which is non-refundable.